-Have you been approached by a company offering a reverse mortgage opportunity?
-Before you decide, make sure you look for a few key warning signs – it may be a scam.
+Has a company approached you offering a reverse mortgage opportunity?
+Before you decide, make sure you look for a few key warning signs.
+It may be a scam.

-A reverse mortgage can be a lifesaver for many older homeowners who, having reached 62-years old, are on a fixed income.
+A reverse mortgage can be a lifesaver for many older homeowners.
+Some people, having reached 62 years old, are on a fixed income.

-Being able to get a portion of their home’s equity in cash provides a sense of financial security when the only other income is retirement or Social Security.
+Being able to get a portion of their home’s equity in cash provides a sense of financial security.
+Sometimes, the only other income is retirement or Social Security.

-However, there are unscrupulous people in the Real Estate and banking markets who will find ways to cheat homeowners who need this financial assistance.
+However, there are unscrupulous people in the Real Estate and banking markets.
+Those people will find ways to cheat homeowners who need this financial assistance.

 While reverse mortgages can be a good thing, they can also be a mechanism by which the homeowner loses out.